Strictly Restaurants™ Provides Top-Tier Restaurant Accounting & Consulting Services to Save Restaurants Amid Declining Recovery Nationwide

-HAMILTON, N.J., Jan.
-25, 2022 /PRNewswire/ -- As restaurants struggle to keep afloat, Strictly Restaurants™ offers its top-tier accounting and consulting services to restaurants nationwide in a bid to revive one of the largest industries in the United States.
-In a new national survey of restaurant operators, research reveals that business conditions in the restaurant industry are deteriorating immensely in recent months, so much so that restaurateurs believe recovery from the pandemic will be prolonged well into 2022.
-As a business support partner for many of the top restaurants in the United States from coast to coast, Strictly Restaurants™ and Hospitality Services has a rich history of successfully growing restaurants to the next level of optimum business performance.
+HAMILTON, N.J., Feb.
+16, 2022 (GLOBE NEWSWIRE) -- As restaurants struggle to keep afloat, Strictly Restaurants™ offers its top-tier accounting and consulting services to restaurants nationwide in a bid to revive one of the largest industries in the U.S. As a business support partner for many of the top restaurants in the United States, Strictly Restaurants™ and Hospitality Services has a history of successfully growing restaurants to the next level of optimum business performance.

-With years of experience and diverse business backgrounds, the Strictly Restaurants™ staff provides a unique blend of experience in accounting, consulting, and hospitality services.
+With years of experience and diverse business backgrounds, the Strictly Restaurants™ staff provides a blend of experience in accounting, consulting, and hospitality services.
 Created to maximize profitability and growth for restaurants nationwide, Strictly Restaurants™ specializes in Finance Management and Business Operations, thus offering the complete package vital in keeping restaurants alive and thriving through the pandemic and beyond.
-Strictly Restaurants is the client's entire back office, manage all the accounting functions from A-Z, payroll, profit and loss spreadsheets, bank reconciliations, sales taxes, daily sales, overall finance management.
-They provide an outside perspective from the customer point of view, which sometimes can be lost when you are involved in a business from day-to-day.
-Strictly Restaurants take a step back to look at the overall industry with a sharp lens.
+Strictly Restaurants is the client's entire back office, managing all the accounting functions from A-Z, payroll, profit and loss spreadsheets, bank reconciliations, sales taxes, daily sales, overall finance management.
+They provide an outside perspective from the customer's point of view, which can be lost when someone is involved in a business day to day.
+Strictly Restaurants step back to look at the overall industry with a sharp lens.
 The company also has a strong team of professionals with many skills.

 "Whether you're looking to make a profit, increase your customer base, or take your restaurant to the next level of successful management, Strictly Restaurants is there for you," says Jeffrey Lavelle, President, and CEO of Strictly Restaurants.
 "As the pandemic continues to stall recovery among the restaurant industry, now is the time to let us help your restaurant not only keep afloat but thrive well beyond the next few months so that you can focus on running your business without having to worry about all the financial and marketing intricacies."